-Applications are being accepted through November 1 for the program that starts Spring Term 2018.
+Applications are being accepted through July 20 for the program that starts Fall Term 2018.

 The Pharmacy Technician diploma program is a two-semester, 40 credit hour program which is designed to provide both technical and practical training that will enable the graduate to work under the direction of a licensed pharmacist in community, hospital, long-term care facilities, drug manufacturers, Chemo-compounding facilities, mail order pharmacy and health maintenance organizations.

 This program provides students with knowledge of practice in pharmacy calculations, drug distribution systems, computer skills necessary in pharmacy practice and preparation of sterile and non-sterile dosage forms.
 The program emphasizes theory, as well as hands-on practice, followed by a practicum which prepares students for the actual work setting in the last eight-week in the spring semester.

 Upon successful completion of the program, students will be eligible to be licensed pharmacy technicians within the state of Florida.
 Students are strongly encouraged to take the National Certification Exam toward the end of their studies and while attending EFSC.

 Admission to the Pharmacy Technician ATD program is limited so students must follow the program's application process.
 Official SACSCOC approval for the program is pending.